rescript-lang/rescript-compiler/CONTRIBUTING.md

 > Please note that `dune` will not build the final `rescript` binaries.
 Use the aforementioned `ninja` workflow if you want to build, test and distribute the final product.

+## Adding new Files

+To make sure that no files are added to or removed from the npm package inadvertently, an artifact list is kept at `packages/artifacts.txt`.
+During CI build, it is verified that only the files that are listed there are actually included in the npm package.

+When adding a new file to the repository that should go into the npm package - e.g., a new stdlib module -, first compile and test everything locally.
+Next, run `./scripts/makeArtifactList.js` to update the artifact list and include the updated artifact list in your commit.

 ## Running tests for independent ReScript files

 The simplest way for running tests is to run your locally built compiler on separate ReScript files: